The following items are excluded in determining the value of the estate for purposes of probate:

 Every person's situation is different, and one plan does not fit all.
 You need to sit down, define your goals, and figure out your own plan.
 Life is a series of choices, and every person is the master of their own fate.
 Forming and following the plan requires that you make choices, some of which can be difficult, and some of which will require a lot of dedication.
 Everyone's goals should include buying their own home, and getting out of non-tax-deductible debt as quickly as possible.

-Check out these tax calculators at External link opens in new tab or windowhttp://www.taxtips.ca/calculators.htm.
+Check out these tax calculators at http://www.taxtips.ca/calculators.htm.
 They will allow you to compare different scenarios.
 You will be able to see what a big difference a small change in your money management decisions can make.

 Happy financial planning!